 Get Familiar with these Guyanese Soca Artistes

-Guyanese soca artiste Jumo Primo is getting our waistlines ready for Guyana Carnival 2018.
+Guyanese soca artiste Jumo "Rubber Waist" Primo is back with his patriotic offering for Guyana Soca Monarch 2019.
 The lead singer of Byron Lee’s Dragonnaires has become the face of Guyanese soca and is best known for his raspy voice and wire waistline.
-So how many women will be brave enough to pelt it on Mr. "Rubber Waist" at Guyana carnival?
+So who’s ready to hit the road again for Mash and Guyana Carnival?

 This GT sistren has been going hard to make sure people know her name and it's working!
 In February 2008 she was one of the opening acts on Bob Marley’s Tribute concert “ Smile Jamaica” in Montego Bay.
 She is also one of the "Purrfect" faces of Guyana Carnival and is ready to take her sound to the world!
-For her 2019 release, she worked with New York’s hitmakers Problem Child & Fryktion!
+Check out her 2019 release created by New York’s hitmakers Problem Child & Fryktion!